MechMania-27/Python-Starterpack/README.md

 Most of the classes that you'll need to build your own bot have already been imported, and a basic bot that moves around semi-randomly has also been implemented.
 Your job now is to try to build bots that can get you all the achievements and build a bot that can beat all of the other bots in the competition.

 You are allowed to look at any file in this repository.

+Make sure to set an `Item` and `Upgrade` to use from the enum class `ItemType` and `UpgradeType` within the `Game` constructor in the `main` method.

 You'll primarily need to look at the classes within the **model** package and the **model.decisions** package for information about the decisions that you are allowed to send and what those inputs are.
 We have also provided you with some helper functions within the **api.game_util** package and game constants within the **api.constants** package.
 Many of these values have been set already through the **resources/mm27.properties** file, so if you don't see an explicit value, check there.

 Note: Please do not print out debug statements using `print()`.
 Use the provided `logger` object (`logger.info("message")` and `logger.debug("message")`).